Alternaria solani

 Alternaria solani is a fungal pathogen that produces a disease in tomato and potato plants called early blight.
 The pathogen produces distinctive "bullseye" patterned leaf spots and can also cause stem lesions and fruit rot on tomato and tuber blight on potato.
 Despite the name "early", foliar symptoms usually occur on older leaves.
 If uncontrolled, early blight can cause significant yield reductions.
 Primary methods of controlling this disease include preventing long periods of wetness on leaf surfaces and applying fungicides.
 Early blight can also be caused by Alternaria tomatophila, which is more virulent on stems and leaves of tomato plants than Alternaria solani.

-Geographically, A. solani is problematic in tomato production areas east of the Rocky Mountains and in the midwest, however, A. solani is generally not an issue in the less humid Pacific or inter-mountain regions.
+Geographically, A. solani is problematic in tomato production areas east of the Rocky Mountains, rather than the drier western United States.
 A. solani is also present in most potato production regions every year but has a significant effect on yield only when frequent wetting of foliage favors symptom development.